 The main job of a financial analyst is to make financial recommendations based on research.
 A financial analyst will collect and evaluate data to make suggestions of how a client should invest their money.
 Financial analysts gather data, develop recommendations, generate reports, build excel models, make forecasts, analyze results, organize information, and make presentations.

-What is a financial analyst job like?
+What is the job like?

 The job of a financial analyst requires a significant amount of research and information gathering on and off the job.
 Another aspect of the job may include travel.
 Financial analysists may be required to visit companies and attend conferences.

-What are typical credentials for financial analysts?
+What are typical credentials for these analysts?

 Most financial analyst jobs require a bachelor's degree or a master's degree in a related field.
 After you complete your education, you will also be required to take and pass the series 7 exam.